mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-all-payment-methods.en.md

        },
        callbacks: {
          onReady: () => {
+           /*
-           // callback called when Brick is ready
+             Callback called when Brick is ready
+             Here you can hide loadings from your site, for example.
+           */
          },
          onSubmit: ({ selectedPaymentMethod, formData }) => {
            // callback called when clicking on the data submission button